scala/scala3/docs/2015-10-23-dotty-compiler-bootstraps.md

 wrong are bugs where incorrect code is produced.
 It's not fun debugging code that looks perfectly fine, yet gets translated to something subtly wrong by the compiler.

-Having the compile compile itself is a good test to demonstrate that the generated code has reached a certain level of quality.
+Having the compiler compile itself is a good test to demonstrate that the generated code has reached a certain level of quality.
 Not only is a compiler a large program (44k lines in the case of dotty), it is also one that exercises a large part of the language in quite